Last updated: December 30, 2018

 Other features of the language include:

-- named parameter inheritance in nested routine calls;
+- Named parameter inheritance in nested routine c

 - The JHU/APL/S1R IDL Library: a library of over 600 general-purpose astronomy related routines for IDL.